lopezrodolfo/FM-Lean-4/README.md

-# Natural Numbers Implementation and Proofs in Lean
+# Natural Numbers Implementation and Proofs in Lean3

 This Lean project contains implementations and proofs of various properties of natural numbers, including: